QuantEcon/book-networks-public/_sources/ch_opt_julia.md

 kernelspec:
   display_name: Julia
   language: Julia
-  name: julia-1.6
+  name: julia-1.7
 ---

 # Chapter 3 - Optimal Flows (Julia Code)

 ## Bellman’s Method

+Here we demonstrate solving a shortest path problem using Belmman's method.
 Our first step is to set up the cost function, which we store as an array called $c$.
-Note that we set $c[i, j] = Inf$ when no edge exists from $i$ to $j$, so that such a path is never chosen when evaluating the Bellman operator
+Note that we set $c[i, j] = Inf$ when no edge exists from $i$ to $j$.

 ```{code-cell}
 :tags: ["remove-output"]